rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 subsequently realizes that declaration and displays two checkbox buttons with the text `False AND False = False`.
-Later, when a user clicks the now visible checkbox buttons, client-side events are triggered, the associated callbacks respond by inverting the old state from `False` to `True`, and a re-render of the component is scheduled.
+Later, when a user clicks the now visible checkbox buttons, client-side events are triggered, the associated callbacks respond by inverting the old `state` from `False` to `True`, and a re-render of the component is scheduled.
 When re-rendering, the function is again called, this time though, where `input_1` and `input_2` have been updated to reflect the new `state`, thus causing the displayed text to change.

-Consider the fact that nowhere in the example above does the code describe how to evolve the frontend view when events occur.
+In the code above, consider the fact that it never explicitely describes how to evolve the frontend view when events occur.
 Instead, it declares that, given a particular state, this is how the view should look.
 It's then IDOM's responsibility to figure out how to bring that declaration into being.
 This behavior of defining outcomes without